ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain after noon.
+         <h3>This Afternoon</h3>A chance of rain.
 Mostly cloudy.
 High near 47, with temperatures falling to around 43 in the afternoon.
-North northwest
+North northwest wind
-         wind around 9 mph.
+         around 9 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">